steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

 But why are these two pieces of code unrelated?
 Because we can think about them separately.
 Whether a user is an admin, has no bearing on what their score is in a game.

+Cohesive code follows the principle of least surprise, "It is pretty much what you would expect."

-Here are a few other questions that you could ask yourself to determine if code is not related:
+Here are a few other questions that you could ask yourself to determine if code is not Cohesive:

 1. Do the functions change for different reasons?
 1. Do the functions deal with different types of unrelated behavior?
 1. Are there lots of nested conditionals?

 These questions can provide valuable hints that the code may lack cohesion.
-However, cohesion is not binary, it is a continuum.
-What is the ideal amount of cohesion depends on the size and complexity of your code.
-The larger and more complex the pieces of code becomes, the more you need to separate them.
+However, cohesion is a continuum.
+What is the ideal amount of cohesion is depends on the size and complexity of your code.
+The larger and more complex the parts become, the more you need to separate them.
 It is easy to see why that is true if we consider two unrelated functions at different scales.

 First, imagine two tiny unrelated functions nestled together in the same module.
 This doesn’t seem like a big deal.
-Both pieces are small, and we can very quickly determine that they are unrelated, and can think about them separately.
+Both pieces are small, and we can very quickly determine that they are unrelated.

-Next, consider two 65+ line unrelated functions—along with their associated helpers functions—in the same module.
-I don’t know about you but my head is spinning just imagining it.
-And the people who read our code will probably feel the same way.
+Now, consider two 65+ line unrelated functions—along with their associated helpers functions—in the same module.
+All of those moving parts provide the opportunity to be very confused.
+Trying to determine which parts are related, is enough to make anyone's head spin.
+It is hard to decide what to focus on, and we probably have to re-read it several times before we think we understand.

-When there is lots of unrelated code in the same place, it is not easy to determine what to focus on.
-We have to constantly search to see where a function is used in order to determine if it is relevant to our task.
-We probably have to read it several times before we understand it.

 As a general rule of thumb, it is a good idea to separate unrelated code as its size and complexity increases.
 “So how do we move code that is unrelated apart?”
 Let’s talk about that next.

 # Separating Unrelated Code

-So, you have identified some code that should be separate!
+So you have identified some code that should be separate!
 Awesome!
-But how do you do that?
-Not to worry, refactoring is here to save the day!
-More specifically *the Extract Module* refactoring technique.
+But how do you move them apart?
+Not to worry, *the Extract Module* refactoring technique is here to save the day.

-The Extract Module refactoring moves functions from one module into a newly created module.
+The Extract Module refactoring technique moves functions from one module into a newly created module.
 This allows us to increase the cohesion of our code, and therefore increase its readability.
+This refactoring pattern is based off of [Martin Fowler's Extract Class](https://refactoring.guru/extract-class) and [Move Method](https://refactoring.guru/move-method).

 Below you will find the steps to the Extract Module refactoring.
 Like all refactorings it is very important we verify the code still works at every step.
 The best way to check is this is by running the unit tests—though I will omit this implicit phase after each step.